Neapolitan Mastiff Temperament: What's Good About 'Em, What's Bad About 'Em

 - Needs only moderate exercise

-- Makes an imposing watchdog, being serious and self-assured with strangers, yet generally mild-mannered unless aroused
+- Makes an imposing watchdog, being serious and self-assured with strangers, yet generally mild-mannered

 A Neapolitan Mastiff may be right for you.